Offers contained within this article maybe expired.

 What is American Express return protection?

-Return protection is a special perk that allows you to receive a refund from American Express when the store has refused to allow you to return the product.
+Return protection is a special perk that allows you to receive a refund from American Express when the store you made the purchase from has refused to allow you to return the product.

 If you try to return an eligible item within 90 days from the date of purchase and the merchant won’t take it back, American Express may refund the full purchase price, up to $300 per item (excluding shipping and handling charges).